Living in the hills of east Anaheim is great. But with it comes risk from wildfires, earthquakes and hillside runoff.

 These routes are based on major streets — Weir Canyon, Fairmont and Santa Ana Canyon and others.
 You'll want to familiarize yourself with your particular neighborhood and know your way out to get to these streets.

 In most cases, we'll be looking to evacuate people in a western direction.
 For many people, that means you'll first travel north to get to the Riverside (91) Freeway.

-There are some cases you might go east for a short period but just to get on the freeway to go west.
+There are some cases you might go east or south for a short period but just to get on the freeway to go west.

 Our first goal is to get you out of harm's way in a fire or other emergency.

 We'll have evacuation centers set up where people can go.

 Students are set to be evacuated to Orange High School to avoid creating congestion in east Anaheim.

 If you live in east Anaheim, you should have your own emergency evacuation plan.
 You need to know what to do if you had to leave at a moment's notice, if you're at work, if the kids are at school, if you have an elderly relative or pets at home.

 Know your way — and what you'll do in an emergency.

 This overview map shows several identified evacuation routes all on one map.
 You can click for more detail.

 The green and yellow directional paths on the map show routes of travel.